Yuffster/Eve.js/docs/API_Documentation.md

 		//Will return all .image-slideshow img items.
 		this.find('img');

+		//Will return all '.image-slideshow' elements on the page. this.find();

 	    this.listen('a', 'click', function() {

 			// Only returns img.active items within the current
 			// .image-slideshow element.
 	        this.find('img.active');

+			//Returns the parent .image-slideshow element of ONLY
+			//the current event target.
+			this.find();

 	    });